Parametrized systems of generalized polynomial equations: first applications to fewnomials: Applications to fewnomials

-By Lemma~\ref{lem:Descartes}, strict inequalities $q_1 > \ldots > q_{n+2}$ imply that the sequence $f_{q_1,q_2}, \ldots, f_{q_{n+1},q_{n+2}}$ obeys Descartes' rule of signs, cf.~Theorem~\ref{thm:Polya}.
-Hence, under the assumption of finitely many solutions, the number of solutions to $g(t)=0$ (counted with multiplicity) is bounded by the number of sign changes in the sequence
+On the other hand, by Lemma~\ref{lem:Descartes}, strict inequalities $q_1 > \ldots > q_{n+2}$ imply that the sequence of functions $f_{q_1,q_2}, \ldots, f_{q_{n+1},q_{n+2}}$ obeys Descartes' rule of signs, cf.~Theorem~\ref{thm:Polya}.
+Hence, under the assumption of finitely many solutions, the number of zeros of $g$ counted with their multiplicities is bounded by the number of sign changes in the sequence $ (s_i)_{i=1}^{n+1} $.
+Now, $Z(g) = Z(p_n)$ implies